 Lenders check your credit history in order to calculate your credit score in Canada.
 If your credit score is low, they will see this as a risk for lending you money.
 Different companies have different criteria to assess the level of risk by looking at your credit score.

-There are many things that can damage your credit score in Canada, such as delayed payments of bills, applications for large number of credit cards, etc.
+There are many things that can damage your credit score in Canada, such as delayed payments of bills, applications for a large number of credit cards, etc.

 In case of a low credit score, you should first check the information available in your credit report.
 That information must be correct.
 If not, contact the responsible authorities.
-If the information is correct, the next thing you should be doing is thoroughly and carefully reading the report to assess what factors are causing the decrease in your credit score and how you can improve them.
+If the information is correct, the next thing you should be doing is thoroughly and carefully reading the report to assess what factors are causing a decrease in your credit score and how you can improve them.

 Here are a few tips that can help you improve your credit score in Canada.

 Pay your bills on time